-Even though I am strictly and oil cleanser now (see below), I still use my bentonite clay once a week to deep clean.
+Even though I am strictly using an oil cleanser now (see below), I still use my bentonite clay once a week to deep clean.
 I highly recommend it!
-Simply add 2 tsp (using a non metal spoon) of bentonite clay to the palm of your hand followed by 2 tsp of water.
+Simply add 2 tsp (using a non-metal spoon) of bentonite clay to the palm of your hand followed by 2 tsp of water.
 Mix and then rub into your face very well.
-I like to let it sit for a few minutes and then wash off with luke warm water.
+I like to let it sit for a few minutes and then wash it off with lukewarm water.
 Pat dry and follow up with a face oil or moisturizer.

 My Oil Cleanser:

 This idea is genius and I cannot take any credit for it.
-I owe all credit for this idea to our neighbour who has been doing this for years haha.
+I owe all credit for this idea to our neighbor who has been doing this for years!

-Take all of your old orphan socks and place them in a two jars: One for the large socks and the second for the smaller.
-The large socks are fantastic to use as dusters and many will even fit the a dusting mop (think swiffer!).
+Take all of your old orphan socks and place them in two jars: One for the large socks and the second for the smaller ones.
+The large socks are fantastic to use as dusters and many will even fit the dusting mop (think Swiffer!).
 The first time I saw her dust mop with the orphan sock, I fell in love.